Below are some frequently asked questions about Confidential Disclosure Agreements. Please contact us if you have any questions.

 Who can sign a CDA?

-CDAs, whether one-way or mutual, cannot be concluded by Feinstein faculty members themselves – only the Office of Technology Transfer has the authority to bind the Institute to the terms of a CDA.
-Accordingly, Feinstein faculty members who are requested to, or otherwise find it advisable to, enter into a CDA should contact the Office of Technology Transfer to review and negotiate an appropriate agreement.
+CDAs, whether one-way or mutual, cannot be concluded by Feinstein faculty members themselves – only the Office of Intellectual Assets has the authority to bind the Institute to the terms of a CDA.
+Accordingly, Feinstein faculty members who are requested to, or otherwise find it advisable to, enter into a CDA should contact the Office of Intellectual Assets to review and negotiate an appropriate agreement.

 Where can I find sample CDAs?

-Frequently, the outside party will prefer to begin with their own form CDA and, in these cases, the preferred form of CDA should be communicated to the Office of Technology Transfer for review and execution.
+Frequently, the outside party will prefer to begin with their own form CDA and, in these cases, the preferred form of CDA should be communicated to the Office of Intellectual Assets for review and execution.
 Below are templates of standard Feinstein Confidential Disclosure Agreements.
 These templates are locked, and while required information can be entered into specific fields, the language of the sample CDAs cannot be altered.
-If you require changes to the language of any sample CDA, please contact the Office of Technology Transfer.
-Remember that only an authorized official from the Office of Technology Transfer can sign a CDA on behalf of The Feinstein Institute.
+If you require changes to the language of any sample CDA, please contact the Office of Intellectual Assets.
+Remember that only an authorized official from the Office of Intellectual Assets can sign a CDA on behalf of The Feinstein Institute.